GemTalk/GemConnect-for-Postgres/README.md

 You must have git installed: [git setup](https://help.github.com/articles/set-up-git/)

 You must have Postgres installed.
 GCfP was built and tested on Linux using Postgres 11.
-Other versions of Postgres will probalby work but might not.
+Other versions of Postgres will probably work but might not.

 You must have GemStone/64 version 3.6.2 or later installed and running.